 In the meantime, a spirit of opposition gradually arose out of the Enlightenment against this formalism and the demand for an all-encompassing, a truly human education allied itself with the recognition of the secure and universal rights of man.
 The lack of solid instruction which would interact with life was illuminated by the manner in which the Humanists had proceeded up to that time and generated the demand for a practical finishing education.
 Henceforth, all knowledge was to be life, knowledge being lived; for only the reality of knowledge is its perfection.
-If bringing the material of life into the school succeeded in offering thereby something useful to everyone, and for that very reason to win evervone over for this preparation for life and to turn them towards school, then one would not envy the learned gentlemen anymore for their singular knowledge and the people would no longer remain of the laity.
-To eliminate the priesthood of the scholars and the laity of the people is the endeavour of realism and therefore it must surpass humanism.
-Appropriating the classical forms of antiquity began to be restrained and with it the sovereign-authority lost its nimbus.
-The time struggled against the traditional respect for scholarship as it generally rebels against any respect.
+If bringing the material of life into the school succeeded in offering thereby something useful to everyone, and for that very reason to win everyone over for this preparation for life and to turn them towards school, then one would not envy the learned gentlemen anymore for their singular knowledge and the people would no longer remain of the laity.
+To eliminate the priesthood of the scholars and the laity of the people is the knowledge which everyone can at least imagine if he compares it with how so many and comprehensive experiences of his own self become sublimated into the simple feeling which one calls tact: everything of diffuse knowledge which is pulled out of those experiences is concentrated into immediate knowledge whereby he determines his actions in an instant.
+Knowledge, however, must penetrate through to this immateriality while it sacrifices its mortal parts and, as immortal becomes will.